The above named Article gives “an overview” of the purpose to which the “substantive contents” of which are given below.

 A time to pay agreement can vary over weeks or months, depending on the amount of tax due and your ability to pay, based on your dialogue with HM Revenue & Customs.

-From experience our Clients have been known to agree up to 12 months to pay.
-This will however depend on how the dialogue with you flows.
+From experience, our clients have been known to agree up to 12 months to pay.
+This will however depend on your dialogue with HMRC.

 Principles of TTP